flimpie/revbank/README.md

   plugins, you should copy the file into `plugins/overlay/`.
 You should pay attention to changes when upgrading.

-After changing `spacetab.plugins` or any of the actual plugin files, you'll need to restart `spacetab`.
-The easiest way to do that is ctrl+D. No restart is required after editing `spacetab.products`, `spacetab.market`, or `spacetab.accounts`.
+After changing `data/plugins` or any of the actual plugin files, you'll need to restart `spacetab`.
+The easiest way to do that is ctrl+D. No restart is required after editing `data/products`, `data/market`, or `data/accounts`.

 If your terminal is unable to beep, e.g. if it's Linux console on a Raspberry Pi, copy the `beep_terminal` plugin to a new file, and figure out another way